Shōryū: 昇龍 Rising Dragon

 Shishō Buraiken: Performed by Dan Hibiki.
 Dan's best Super Art is given an Ultra upgrade.
 He starts with an overdramatic swing to the jaw and (if that even connects) quickly follows up with a barrage of strikes to various vital areas, ending with a Kōryūken to the gut (8 hits in all).
 As the unfortunate sap lands, Dan flashes his signature grin with a thumbs up.
 If there were ever a reasonable excuse to take Dan seriously, this will do just fine.

 Shōryūreppa: Performed by Ken Masters.
-Ken swings an uppercut into his foe thrice, setting the victim ablaze the third time for more damage.
+Ken swings an uppercut into his foe thrice, setting the victim ablaze the second or third time for more damage.
 This is one of his best Super Arts.

 Kinjite Shōryūken: Performed by Gouken.
 A deceptively simple Super Art, Gouken uses a great deal of ki for damage and airtime.
 As the name suggests, this Shōryūken supposedly forbidden, so Gouken tries to avoid using it.